Do I Need Emergency Dentistry?

 - Abscess or ‘pimple’ on the gumline.

-We know dental emergencies can be scary and overwhelming whether it’s happening to you or a loved one.
-Remain calm, perform first aid, and arrange to see a medical professional as soon as possible.
+We understand that dental emergencies can be frightening and overwhelming.
+Whether it’s happening to you or a loved one, staying calm, performing first aid, and seeking prompt professional care is key.

-Here are some practical tips for common dental emergencies:
+Here are some practical tips for handling common dental emergencies:

 Toothache

-Time is of the essence, we may be able to restore your natural tooth!
-If a whole tooth has been knocked out –and is reasonably clean– quickly and gently reinsert the tooth into its socket.
-If you can’t because you’re unsure or it hurts then save the tooth in a cup of milk.
-Make sure to call us Immediately.
+Time is critical for saving a knocked-out tooth!
+If the tooth is clean, gently reinsert it into the socket.
+If you’re unsure or it’s painful, store the tooth in a cup of milk.
+Call us immediately.
 A knocked-out tooth is more likely to be saved if treated within the hour.

-Rinse your mouth with warm water to wash away smaller fragments.
-If you are bleeding, hold a piece of sterile gauze on the area until bleeding stops.
-You may use a cold compress to relieve some of the pain and swelling.
-Call us immediately.
-We will work quickly to relieve your pain, heal your injury, and restore your tooth.
+Rinse your mouth with warm water to clean the area.
+If bleeding occurs, apply sterile gauze until the bleeding stops.
+A cold compress can help reduce pain and swelling.
+Contact us right away—we will address the pain, repair the injury, and restore your tooth.

 Abscess

-Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
-Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.
-Because of the serious oral health and general health problems that can result from an abscess, see your dentist as soon as possible.
-In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild saltwater solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.
+An abscess is an infection around the root of a tooth or between the teeth and gums.
+This serious condition can damage tissues, affect surrounding teeth, and potentially spread to other parts of the body if left untreated.
+See your dentist as soon as possible.
+In the meantime, rinse your mouth with a saltwater solution (1/2 teaspoon of salt in 8 ounces of water) several times a day to alleviate discomfort and help draw the pus toward the surface.

 Contact us today